 Visit the Transport For Edinburgh website for more information on Edinburgh’s trams and buses or download the Transport for Edinburgh App.
 To help you find your way around the bus network more quickly you can get real-time information on the web and on your smartphone.

-Glasgow is a slightly different story as the service is run by First Bus and I’ve always found them to be pretty grubby – although at least they’re cheap and there are a lot of them.
+Glasgow is a slightly different story as the service is run by First Bus and I’ve always found them to be quite grubby – although at least they’re cheap and there are a lot of them.

 Because the Highlands and the far north are so lightly populated it doesn’t make much sense for bus companies to run extensive services so you’ll frequently find villages with only one or two buses per day.

 That makes it almost impossible to tour the Highlands by bus as you’ll have to plan your journey between stops to perfection or risk waiting 12 hours for the next one to come along.
-And even worse, fewer buses means fewer bus stops, so don’t be surprised to find the nearest stop miles away from whatever wee village you decided to spend the night in.
+And even worse, fewer buses means fewer bus stops, so don’t be surprised to find the nearest stop miles away from whatever wee village you wanted to spend the night in.

 One option I’ve got for you if you want to explore Scotland by bus is to book yourself onto one of the excellent Rabbies small group coach tours which head out to pretty much every single corner of Scotland.